LucasG2001/ros2_trajectory_logger/README.md

 # ros2_trajectory_logging

 # Python Scripts
 filters.py - filter functions used throughout the package.
-Implements fourier-spectrum based hyperparameter estimation for Gaussian processes. hyperparams_from_fourier.py - implements an example to compare hyperparameter tuning based on frequency spectrum and marginal likelihood maximization gaussian_on_slices.py - implements static GP regression on a dataset or slice of it GP_regression.py - implements various functions to simulate a RT GP-fitting process.
+Implements fourier-spectrum based hyperparameter estimation for Gaussian processes.
+Implements Real-Time Autocorrelation. hyperparams_from_fourier.py - implements an example to compare hyperparameter tuning based on frequency spectrum and marginal likelihood maximization gaussian_on_slices.py - implements static GP regression on a dataset or slice of it GP_regression.py - implements various functions to simulate a RT GP-fitting process.
 Main testing script.